akubala/micro-blog/README.md

 ## Example usage

-*For presentation purposes the database is not separated and dummy data is already present.*
+For presentation purposes the database is not separated and dummy data is already present.

+This project is connected with [Kubernetes and automation](https://github.com/akubala/auto-k8s-playground) playground as [Helm chart](https://github.com/akubala/micro-blog-helm-chart).

 ### Classic way